datagrok-ai/public/help/compute/scripting/getting-started.md

 ![Input form for script](_pics/input-form.png)

 ## Add outputs

 It is time to add actual calculations and specify the expected outputs.

+Datagrok automatically injects *input* parameters' values before the script starts and captures *output* parameters' values when the script finishes.
+Datagrok natively supports standard scalar data types:
+`int`, `double`, `bool`, `string`.
+For tabilar datatypes, see the section [Process a dataframe](#process-a-dataframe).

-Add the actual calculation in the script body,
-and specify the outputs of the script in the [header](#review-the-script-header):
+Add the actual calculation in the script body, and specify the outputs of the script in the [header](#review-the-script-header).

 ```mdx-code-block
 <Tabs>